https://www.freightcenter.com

 Keep all original packaging.

-Make detailed notes on the proof of delivery form about any visible and concealed damage.
+Make detailed notes about any visible and concealed damage on the proof of delivery form.

 FreightCenter Can Help You Manage Customer Shipping Expectations

-Working with a 3PL like FreightCenter helps you manage customer shipping expectations by streamlining the entire shipping process for you.
-Our expert freight agents understand what’s going on in the logistics industry and stay up-to-date on the latest capacity issues and variables that affect freight rates.
+Working with a 3PL like FreightCenter helps you manage customer shipping expectations by streamlining your entire shipping process.
+Our expert freight agents understand what’s happening in the logistics industry and stay up-to-date on the latest capacity issues and variables affecting freight rates.

-In addition, you get better visibility into your freight shipments with access to our transportation management system (TMS) that has a fully integrated SMS text tracking feature.
+In addition, you get better visibility into your freight shipments with access to our transportation management system (TMS), which has a fully integrated SMS text tracking feature.
 Knowing where your freight is every step of the way helps you keep your customers happy even in the event of unforeseen delays.
 And happy customers are always good for business!

 Let our experts help you manage customer shipping expectations by simplifying your business shipping.
-Getting started is easy, just give us a call at 8007167608 or use our free online freight quote tool here.
+Getting started is easy; just call us at 800-716-7608 or use our free online freight quote tool here.

 Freight rate calculator